 Murrells Inlet Special Area Management Plan

-Phase 1 of the Murrells Inlet Special Area Management Plan (SAMP) is focusing on the following objectives:
+Phase 1 of the Murrells Inlet Special Area Management Plan (SAMP) focused on the following objectives:

 - Work with the Department of Natural Resources to further develop a program to recycle oyster shells, providing maximum bedding potential for oyster spat, and increasing the reproductive population of inlet oysters; concentrating replanting efforts on chronically Closed Areas.